A reader sent me an email one day day asking for some saving tips for world travel.

 Get back to basics.

 You don’t really need a lot to survive, nor to have a great life really.
-You can get by with the bare essentials.
+You can get by with less.
 Your life will feel less cluttered, which will free up even more energy in order to attract more money to you.

 One thing we loved about living in big cities like London, Bangkok and Dublin was that we did not need a car.
 Cars are expensive.